DejaDingo/xoopsgrowl/README.md

 **XoopsGrowl** is a module for [XOOPS CMS](https://xoops.org) to configure an alternative to the jGrowl notification using Bootstrap Alerts.

+This module is inspired by the ubiquitous and exceptional [jGrowl](https://github.com/stanlemon/jGrowl) created by Stan Lemon.

-This module can be used with either Bootstrap 4.x or Bootstrap 5.x themes.
+XoopsGrowl can be used with either Bootstrap 4.x or Bootstrap 5.x themes.

 	• The primary purpose is to add some events to setup the notification on redirect.
 	• There is no Admin (except the Help Overview/Instructions) or Main for this module.